DOI10.47051/ZNVA6317

 Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),1113 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
 The specific epithet dunni honors American herpetologist Emmett Reid Dunn (1894–1956), of Harvard College, whose suggestion ultimately led Jay Savage to describe this snake species as new to science.5

 See it in the wild: Dunn’s Ground Snakes can be seen at a rate of about 1–2 individuals per week in forested areas throughout their area of distribution.
-It is easier to find individuals right after sunset during a warm night, especially in reserves such as Río Guajalito, Otonga, Santa Lucía, and Bellavista.
-The snakes may be located by scanning the forest floor and leaf-litter along trails at night or by looking under rocks and logs in pastures nearby forest border.
+It is easier to find individuals right after sunset during a warm night, especially Río Guajalito, Otonga, Santa Lucía, and Bellavista reserves.
+The snakes may be located by scanning the forest floor and leaf-litter along trails at night or by looking under rocks and logs in pastures near forest borders.

 Acknowledgments: This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).